Urban College of Boston: Finances

 The school ran into financial trouble in 2011 when the federal government cut $700,000 in annual funding.
 That same year, the U.S. Department of Education disqualified the school from receiving Pell Grant funding.
 By 2012, Urban College faced a financial deficit and planned to partner with Endicott College.

 Urban College had a $250,000 deficit that the school could not directly fill, resulting in complaints from the NEASC about the college's future financial viability.
 UCB aggressively took steps to remedy this situation.

 The school solved its financial troubles without becoming partners with Endicott College.
 Urban College continued serving its students while registering new students and has remained financially stable since.

 On March 1, 2015, the Federal Department of Education released the names of "most of the hundreds of colleges, (including the Urban College of Boston) whose federal aid it has restricted because of concerns about their finances or compliance with federal requirements."
-The college is working the DOE to address heightened cash monitoring issues.